 Members of health plans issued by private health insurance companies may request an external review of coverage denials involving medical necessity and rescission of coverage upon the payment of a refundable filing fee of \$15.
 This option is not available for Medicare and Medicaid members or for members of self-funded plans.
 Although prior legal opinions found members of health plans subject to ERISA (employer sponsored group plans) and members of the EUTF to be excluded from the external review process, these formerly excluded classes are now eligible to request an IRO external review.
 The federal government has clarified that ERISA plan participants are covered under the external review provisions of PPACA.
 In addition, the EUTF health plans became fully insured as of January 1, 2012.
-Since the EUTF no longer selffunds the health benefits of EUTF members, EUTF members are eligible for the external review process.
+Since the EUTF no longer self-funds the health benefits of EUTF members, EUTF members are eligible for the external review process.

 The external review is performed by private accredited independent review organizations which contract medical professionals with varying specialized knowledge who review the medical records and health plan contracts and issue medical opinions.
-There are three types of external reviews: the standard review which covers denials based medical external on necessity. appropriateness, health care setting, level of care, or effectiveness; the expedited external review for cases involving a medical emergency where the patient cannot wait to receive medical treatment; and the investigational or experimental procedure denial in which the health plan has determined that the denied procedure is not validated as standard medical practice.
+There are three types of external reviews: the standard external review which covers denials based on medical necessity, appropriateness, health care setting, level of care, or effectiveness; the expedited external review for cases involving a medical emergency where the patient cannot wait to receive medical treatment; and the investigational or experimental procedure denial in which the health plan has determined that the denied procedure is not validated as standard medical practice.

-From July 1, 2012 to June 30, 2013, 15 IRO external review requests were filed.
-Of the 15 requests received, 11 were from members of private employer sponsored group health plans, three (3) were from EUTF members, and one (1) request involved individual coverage.
-The nature of the cases reviewed involved 12 cases regarding denial of coverage; two (2) cases involved participating vs. non-participating provider reimbursements; and one (1) case involved a claims appeal.
-Of the 15 requests received, the health plan's denial was upheld in nine (9) cases, the denial was overturned in two (2) cases, and four (4) cases were dismissed as they were not eligible for the external review process per the statutory requirements.
-The external reviews during this period resulted in consumers saving over \$34,500.
+From July 1, 2014 to June 30, 2015, 11 IRO external review requests were filed.
+Of the 11 requests received, 10 were from members of private employer sponsored group health plans, one (1) request involved individual coverage, and no requests were from EUTF members.
+The nature of the cases reviewed involved three (3) cases regarding non-covered services; three (3) cases regarding non-participating provider reimbursements; three (3) cases involving pre-authorization denials for medical treatment; and two (2) cases regarding the medical necessity of medical services provided.
+Of the 11 requests received, the health plan's denial was upheld in five (5) cases; six (6) cases were dismissed as they were not eligible for the external review process per the statutory requirements; and no cases resulted in the health plan's denial being partially or fully overturned.
+The external reviews resolved during this period resulted in no consumer savings.